williamjusticedavis/CPP-video-manipulation-project/README.md

 3. **Run the application**:

-   ./VideoProcessingApp ../input/myVideo.mp4
+   ./VideoProcessingApp ../input/<the-name-of-your-video>

+   You can use any supported video format (e.g., `.mp4`, `.avi`, `.mov`).

 ## How to Use the Application

-Once you run the application, you'll be presented with the following options:
+Once you run the application, you’ll be presented with two options:

+	1. Perform all processing steps sequentially.
+	2. Choose 1 specific processing operation to apply.

+1. **Video Conversion**: The user will be prompted to choose the output video format (`.avi`, `.mp4`, or `.mov`).

-1. **Resize the video**: Enter your desired width and height, and the program will resize the video and save it to the output folder.
+2. **Resize the video**: Enter your desired width and height, and the program will resize the video and save it to the output folder.

-2. **Add text overlay**: Type the text you want to overlay on the video, and the program will add it and save the new video to the output folder.
+3. **Add text overlay**: Type the text you want to overlay on the video, specify the X and Y positions, and the program will add the text and save the new video to the output folder.

-3. **Trim the video**: Enter the start and end times in seconds to trim the video.
+4. **Trim the video**: Enter the start and end times in seconds to trim the video.

-4. **Rotate the video**: Choose to rotate the video by 90, 180, or 270 degrees.
+5. **Rotate the video**: Choose to rotate the video by 90, 180, or 270 degrees.

-5. **Apply filter**: Choose to apply a grayscale or blur filter to the video.
+6. **Apply filter**: Choose to apply a grayscale or blur filter to the video.

-After processing, the program will convert the video into `.avi` format.
+After processing, the program will save the video in the selected format to the `output` folder.

 ## License